AkashahS/AkashahS.github.io/aboutme.md

 - A strong propensity for programming
 - Well versed in Mathematics, Statistics, and Probability
-- analytical and a problem solver
+- Analytical and problem solver
 - Clear communicator who can easily translate complex information